Our Combo and Recycled Pallet Types and Standard Sizes

 Select from among three different grade pallets, depending on the weight requirements of your load.
 Different grade pallets meet the needs for products ranging from lighter weight goods to heavy loads.
 For example, the weight requirements of canned beverages are not the same as the weight requirements for stone pavers.
 Materials managers save by selecting the appropriate grade (Grade 1A pallets, Grade A pallets, Grade B pallets), depending on their weight requirements.

-Pallet Size and Dimensions, including North American and ISO Standards
+Pallet Standard Size and Dimensions, including North American and ISO Standards

 There are a variety of different pallet sizes to hold products of all shapes and sizes.
 The most commonly used pallet in North America is the Grocery Manufacturer’s Association (GMA) Pallet which is 48×40.
 The ISO (International Standardization Organization) recognizes six standard pallet sizes for different regions.
 Greenway Products & Services manufactures 9 standard pallet sizes — and we make virtually any size custom pallet to fit your needs.